Tarandro/MML_java/README.md

 - First launch the server.
 There are two ways to do this
 	- use Eclipse or another IDE to open the project and run the class "ServerMain"
-	- package the project using Maven as indicated above, then run the JAR file
+	- package the project using Maven as indicated above (or use the one in the root folder), then run the JAR file

 - Then open the `index.html` file in your browser.